joseph-flinn/site/frontend/posts/retro-failure-withering-friendships.md

 ---

-The darkside of having a growth mindset is that there is far more attention and focus put on the failures to grow from than celebrating the successes.
-However, the I think it balances out since the lessons learned from the failures are successes in themselves.
+The dark side of having a growth mindset is that there is far more attention and focus put on the failures to grow from than celebrating the successes.
+However, I think it balances out since the lessons learned from the failures are successes in themselves.

 My greatest failure in the shift from engineer to manager was a personal one: I let most of my